vk-cs/docs-public/docs/en/cases/cases-gitlab/case-k8s-app/case-k8s-app.md

 ![](assets/1583702901138-1583702901138.png)

-Place the files `deployment.yaml`, `service.yaml`, `ingress.yaml` in the deployments folder of the project.
+Place the files `deployment.yaml`, `service.yaml`, `ingress.yaml` in the deployments directory of the project.

 Add the deploy section to the `.gitlab-ci.yml` file: